treeverse/lakeFS/docs/howto/import.md

 4. Add a commit message, and optionally metadata.
 5. Press _Import_

-Once the import is complete, the changes are merged into the source branch.
+Once the import is complete, the changes are merged into the destination branch.

 #### Notes
 {: .no_toc }